TMC-CSharp/tmc-c.github.io/pages/teachers_guide.md

 </PackageReference>
 ```

-After the compiler has been upgraded to support the new feature of C# 9 you must also specify that the use of those features are permitted by settings the LangVersion to preview.
+After the compiler has been upgraded to support the new features of C# 9 you must also specify that the use of those features is permitted by setting the LangVersion to preview.

 ```csproj
   <PropertyGroup>